-Students follow the national curriculum in science.
-The course is taught over 2 years using the Exploring Science scheme of work.
-Students have 4 Science lessons each week.
+Students follow the National Curriculum in Science.
+The course is taught over 2 years using the 'Activate' Scheme of Work.
+Students have 3 Science lessons each week.

 Key Stage 4:

-Science is a core subject in the National Curriculum and as such must be studied by all to the age of 16.
-A broad and balanced GCSE Science curriculum can be followed at Tollbar BEC in Years 9, 10 and 11, using the OCR Twenty First Century Science.
-The Science Faculty comprises a full compliment of specialist science teachers experienced in the teaching of Science GCSE courses.
+Science is a core subject in the National Curriculum and, as such, must be studied by all to the age of 16.
+A broad and balanced GCSE Science curriculum can be followed at Tollbar Academy in Years 9, 10 and 11, using the OCR Twenty First Century Science specification.
+The Science Faculty comprises a full complement of specialist science teachers experienced in the teaching of Science GCSE courses.

 All of us, as citizens, need to be able to cope with the science that shapes our lives.
 We are on the receiving end of scientific ideas and technical information in many different roles such as worker, householder, parent, patient, voter or juror.

-Some young people aspire to be scientists, or to work in careers where knowledge of science is essential.
-So educating the next generations of science practitioners is also crucial.
+Some young people aspire to be scientists, or to work in careers where knowledge of this subject is essential; educating the next generations of science practitioners is crucial.

 How many GCSE grades will students get?

-A student taking just GCSE Science will be awarded one GCSE grade for Science.
-A student taking Additional Science will be awarded one grade for GCSE Additional Science.
-Because the assessment of the courses are independent, these two grades may be different.
+A student taking Combined GCSE Science will be awarded two GCSE Science levels.
+A student taking separate GCSE Science will be awarded a GCSE level for each science taken - 3 in total.
+Because the assessment of the courses are independent, these grades may be different.

-During the year students are invited to attend coursework catch-up sessions whenever necessary as well as for students to build on and improve their coursework.
-These sessions take place after school, at weekends and during half term.
+During the year students are invited to attend catch-up sessions whenever necessary as well as for students to build on and improve their classwork.
 Students can come in and do their work in a relaxed atmosphere with more one to one help from the staff.